 - Make it Fit the Relationship.
 Based on your relationship with the prospect or customer, your messaging should match their expectations.
 For example, if they’re new to knowing your brand or business, be careful about making assumptions or being too familiar.
 However, if you’ve just met with them, sending a follow-up text message with an answer to a question they asked that you couldn’t answer at the time will be welcome.

-Make it Human
+With SMS Messages, Make it Human

-The best part about using text messaging for real-time marketing and sales is that keywords can be used to trigger alerts to a member of the team to step into the conversation in real time and engage with the prospect or customer.
+The best part about using SMS messages for real-time marketing and sales is that keywords can be used to trigger alerts to a member of the team to step into the conversation in real time and engage with the prospect or customer.
 The speed of response and the ability to blend automated messaging with human messaging is something that is complex and difficult to do with other channels.

 Advanced messaging platforms are built to enable this combination.
 This means that real-time can become a reality for marketing and sales, rather than the pipe dream we’ve had for years that technology has promised but not lived up to.
 Well, now it has.